bluwy/svelte-router/CONTRIBUTING.md

 ### Local Development

 1. Clone the repo
-2. Run `yarn install` to install dependencies
+2. Run `pnpm install` to install dependencies
-3. Run `yarn cy:setup` to manually test the router
+3. Run `pnpm cy:setup` to manually test the router

 This will start up 3 servers at: